JiaNannnn/onboarding-with-react/frontend/src/hooks/ENHANCED_MAPPING_README.md

 4. Better handles setpoints vs actual values
 5. Properly maps command points
 6. Improves confidence calculation
+7. **NEW**: Adds mapping quality analysis to identify points needing improvement
+8. **NEW**: Provides a framework for second-round mapping improvements

 ## How to Use the Enhanced Mapping